Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Good position of a global web

 \subsection{Split ideal triangulations}

-From the ideal triangulation $\idealtriang$, we may form the \textit{split ideal triangulation} $\splitidealtriang$, uniquely defined up to ambient isotopy of the surface $\surf$, by doubling every edge $E$ of $\idealtriang$.
-In other words, we ``fatten'' each edge $E$ into a biangle $\biang$; see Figure \ref{fig:split-ideal-triangulation}.
+A \textit{split ideal triangulation} $\splitidealtriang$ with respect to the ideal triangulation $\idealtriang$ is a collection of bi-infinite arcs obtained by doubling every edge $E$ of $\idealtriang$.
+In other words, we fatten each edge $E$ into a biangle $\biang$; see Figure \ref{fig:split-ideal-triangulation}.

 The notions of generic web and generic isotopy for webs with respect to the split ideal triangulation $\splitidealtriang$ are the same as those for webs with respect to the ideal triangulation $\idealtriang$.
 We always assume that webs are generic with respect to $\splitidealtriang$.